CodeMyst/VoteMyst/README.md

 # VoteMyst

 A website for hosting various events where users can vote on user-submitted content.
-These different event types are: art, text, code, etc.
+The different event types are: art, text, code, etc.

 ## Contributing